jwnicoll/DataVis_CourseWork/README.md

 https://jwnicoll.github.io/DataVis_CourseWork/Healthcare-Scrollytelling/

 ### US Map
-Here is an interactive map showing the number of children in poverty by county in the United States:
+Here is an interactive map showing the estimated number of children in poverty in 2019 by county in the United States:

 https://jwnicoll.github.io/DataVis_CourseWork/Children-In-Poverty-Map/

-(This takes about ten seconds to load.)
+(Data is from the Census.
+This takes about ten seconds to load.)

 ### Tom Brady Charts
 I replicated the chart showing quarterback playoff wins from this article: